Visiting Frisco & Summit County During COVID-19

 People and businesses will be making choices about what is right for them.
 Be kind, and be a force for good and make the choice not to comment, complain, or harass people and businesses who aren’t making the same choices that you are.

-- People may not completely understand this public health order change yet; likely out of disbelief that we are actually at this point after a year of different habits.
-They may not feel comfortable taking their face coverings off yet.
+- People may not feel comfortable taking their face coverings off, even outdoors .
 They may not be vaccinated.
 They may have a young child or someone who is immunocompromised in their life who can’t be vaccinated.

 We’ve worked hard to slow the spread of COVID-19, and we continue that tough work so you can come here and feel safe, while still enjoying this town and our mountains.
 Here is how you can do your part: